 Priorities for UNRWA emergency support to Palestine refugees affected by the recurrent hostilities in Gaza and by the ongoing blockade and occupation include emergency in-kind food assistance to approximately 924,000 Palestine refugees living beneath the poverty line, 54,121 emergency cash-for-work opportunities and counselling for over 20,000 refugee children.
 Summer Fun Weeks for 120,000 children will mitigate the impact of both conflict and poverty on students’ physical and mental health and on their learning and development.

-In the West Bank, UNRWA will provide emergency food assistance to almost 36,000 households, while cash-for-work opportunities will be directed towards improved camp environments, actively promoting female and youth participation.
+In the West Bank, UNRWA will provide emergency food assistance through food vouchers to food insecure households inside and outside camps..
 Mobile health clinics and mobile community mental health teams will serve communities facing significant obstacles to accessing health services, specifically in areas such as Area C and the Seam Zone.

 More than ever, UNRWA provides a critical lifeline to Palestine refugees in Syria, Lebanon and Jordan.
-The UNRWA Syria Crisis Response Plan for 2016 appeals for US$ 414 million to support critical humanitarian assistance such as food, cash, household items, winter items, emergency education and emergency health care in Syria, Lebanon and Jordan.
-US$ 329 million is needed to cover minimum humanitarian needs in Syria, US$ 63 million for Lebanon, US$ 17 million for Jordan and US$ 5 million to support regional management and the emergency response outside these three fields.
+In 2018, UNRWA requires US$ 409 million to support critical humanitarian assistance such as cash, food, household items, winter items, protection, emergency education and emergency health care in Syria, Lebanon and Jordan.
+US$ 329 million is needed to cover minimum humanitarian needs in Syria, US$ 61 million for Lebanon, US$ 15 million for Jordan and US$ 3.5 million to support regional management and the emergency response outside these three fields.